agbleze/objectscope/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/agbleze/objectscope)
 ![GitHub License](https://img.shields.io/github/license/agbleze/objectscope)

-ObjectScope extends Detectron2 with utilities and abstractions that simplifies and customizes model training and evaluation to the needs of your data and most dominant workflows.
-Several intermediate steps such as registering dataset, finetune anchor boxes, model optimization and quantization are provided out-of-box with a single command.
+ObjectScope is an extension of Detectron2 that streamlines model training and evaluation by adapting to the structure of your data and the workflows you rely on most.
+It offers high-level abstractions and utilities that automate key steps—such as dataset registration, anchor box refinement, model optimization, and quantization— out of the box all accessible through a single command.

 ## Installation

 To install and run objectscope successfully, you need to have Detectron2 installed.
-Incase you are using a gpu enabled device, then install objectscope with pytorch cuda version.
+Incase you are using a gpu enabled device, then install objectscope with the appropriate CUDA version of PyTorch.

 ##### Install Detectron2